KacperDega/svelove-frontend/README.md

 - **Matching**: Browse and connect with potential matches.
 - **Real-Time Chat**: Engage in live conversations with your matches.
 - **Notifications**: Receive real-time notifications for new messages and matches.
+- **Target Audience**: The user interface is in Polish, and the application is designed for users in Poland, allowing city selection from all Polish cities.
 - **User Statistics**: View insightful statistics about your activity.

 ## 🛠️ Technologies Used